xavier268/selescript/README.md

-# SELESCRIPT - "Scrapping the web made easy"
+# Scrapping the web made easy

 ## What is **Selescript** ?